 SP - ARI

-RHP Merrill Kelly earned his first win of the season on Thursday when he allowed six runs on nine hits with five strikeouts and one walk over six innings as the D-Backs took down the Cubs 7-3.
+RHP Merrill Kelly earned the win on Saturday when he allowed two runs on five hits with six strikeouts and one walk over six innings as the D-Backs took down the Cubs 7-3.

 Kelly did his job on Saturday, limiting the Cubs to just two runs over his six innings of work.
 Javier Baez grounded into a double play that scored a run in the third inning and Willson Contreras swatted a solo homer off of him in the fourth.
 He also punched out six batters for the second consecutive start.
 The 32-year-old owns a 7-7 record, 4.39 ERA, 1.21 WHIP, and 105:28 K/BB ratio over 123 innings (21 starts).
 Kelly has been drawing trade interest so there's a chance that this could have been his last start in a Diamondbacks uniform.
 If not, he'll face the Dodgers at home in his next turn.

 Bob Nightengale of USA Today reports Merrill Kelly is drawing "a ton" of interest on the trade market, and the Phillies are among the teams who are interested.

 Kelly is 4-0 with a 2.56 ERA in his last six starts and has a 2022 club option that a team could pick up if they trade for him.
 The 32-year-old pitches on Saturday against the Cubs in what could be his final start as a Diamondback.

 RHP Merrill Kelly earned the win on Sunday when he surrendered four runs on six hits with six strikeouts over eight-plus innings in the D-Backs' victory over the Cubs.